drandreaskrueger/chainhammer/README.md

 touch account-passphrase.txt
 ./deploy.py
 ```
-use this ^ to test whether communication with the ethereum node is working, and to create local files about the compiled and deployed contract.
+Always use this first.
+It tests whether communication with the ethereum node is working, **and initially creates local files about the compiled and deployed contract**.
 If there are connection problems, check the ports in [config.py](config.py) --> `RPCaddress, RPCaddress2`.

 ### quickstart

 first terminal:
 ```